shuffle-project/melvin-asr/README.md

 For deploying the both services to production, we have a docker-compose solution setup.
 The deployment is handled by GitHub Actions, see the `.github/workflows/deploy-publish.yml` for more information.
 Steps in Deployment:
 1. **Build Docker images**: We are building both services in a container using the Dockerfile in the corresponding directory.
-2. **Publish Docker images**: After the build process, both images are published to the GitHub packages registry of the[Shuffle-project](https://github.com/orgs/shuffle-project/).
+2. **Publish Docker images**: After the build process, both images are published to the GitHub packages registry of the [Shuffle-project](https://github.com/orgs/shuffle-project/).
 3. **Deployment**: Once both services are packed in container and published to the registry, the `docker-compose.yml` and the `scripts/startup.sh` script are copied and run on the Shuffle server.
 This spins up both services to production.

 ## License

-This project is licensed under the ???
-License - see the [LICENSE](tbd) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/shuffle-project/asr-api/blob/feat/license/LICENSE) file for details.

 ## Acknowledgements